znxlwm/pytorch-CartoonGAN/README.md

 # pytorch-CartoonGAN
 Pytorch implementation of CartoonGAN [1]
  * Parameters without information in the paper were set arbitrarily.
- * I used face-cropped celebA and anime collected from the web data because I could not find the author's data.
+ * I used face-cropped celebA (src) and anime (tgt) collected from the web data because I could not find the author's data.
 ## Resutls
 ### paper results
 <img src = 'assets/paper_results.png'>